 Coaches have been debating these questions since Naismith tacked his original 13 rules to his office door over a hundred years ago.

-In Connecting the Dots I hope to present a “unified theory” of basketball that bridges these gaps in understanding and instructional approach – a comprehensive approach to the game that integrates theory, application, terminology, and teaching, yet is flexible enough to bend to the needs of the players you have at any given point of time.
+In Connections I hope to present a “unified theory” of basketball that bridges these gaps in understanding and instructional approach – a comprehensive approach to the game that integrates theory, application, terminology, and teaching, yet is flexible enough to bend to the needs of the players you have at any given point of time.

 I’ll do so as better than a layup evolves and matures, in effect “connecting the dots” that emerge with each new post.
 When complete, I’ll post the result here in the form of an interactive “flipbook.”